 Track Files of the same essence type and playback devices are required to support artifact-free splicing at any frame boundary, allowing the assembly of a continuous data stream from multiple Track Files.
-The playback device is required to perform sample accurate, artifact-free splicing of Sound Track Files, i.e., the playback device must remove any direct current (DC) offset present at the splice point.
+The playback device is required to perform sample accurate splicing of Sound Track Files.